 I completed my fellowship at Columbia University College of Physicians & Surgeons in 2004 and joined the faculty from 2004 to 2011.
 My focus at Columbia was clinical practice in the Metabolic Bone Diseases Unit while also having teaching responsibilities such as directing the medical student Endocrine pathophysiology course and serving as an Associate Program Director for the Internal Medicine Residency Program.
-Currently, I am in a private practice in Englewood, NJ where I work as an Osteoporosis specialist in an Orthopedic group.
+Currently, I am in practice in Englewood, NJ where I work as an Osteoporosis specialist in an Orthopedic group.
 My years at Columbia under the leadership of world-renowned physicians and mentors provided me with the expertise to perform and interpret bone densitometry, reduce fracture risk and treat a variety of calcium and metabolic bone disorders.
 The inspiring clinicians I worked with during fellowship and the breadth of patients I saw have given me the skills and empathy needed to practice my specialty.

 I am a physician-scientist at the Columbia University Medical Center.
 My primary teaching responsibilities are on the inpatient and outpatient Endocrinology services, as well as the General Medicine inpatient service.
 In addition, I see patients with Type 1 or Type 2 Diabetes at the Naomi Berrie Diabetes Center.
 Beyond my teaching and clinical responsibilities, I run a translational research program that focuses on the role of developmental pathways in the regulation of Type 2 Diabetes and Non-Alcoholic Fatty Liver Disease, and the use of existing therapeutic agents in other scientific areas in novel applications to ameliorate obesity-induced complications.
 Specifically, my lab studies molecular mediators of excessive hepatic glucose production and lipogenesis in mouse models of obesity and insulin resistance, and determines whether these pathways are dysregulated in human disease.